Rules of Court

 - Email address: xxxx@xxxxx.com

-- Any attorney or party challenging the authenticity of an electronically filed document or signature on that document must file an objection to that document within ten (10)
+- Any attorney or party challenging the authenticity of an electronically filed document or signature on that document must file an objection to that document within ten (10) days of receiving the notice of electronic filing.

 - For documents containing multiple signatures, such as stipulations or documents requiring two or more signatures, the following procedure applies: